angelaz1/15-466-f22-base3/README.md

 **Author:** Angela Zhang

 **Design:** SnakeBop is a rhythm-based variation of the classic game snake.
-Apples will spawn/despawn according to the BGM, and you must eat to avoid starving to death!
+Apples will spawn/despawn according to the BGM, and you must eat to avoid starving to death!!

 **Screen Shot:**